Contact Our Experienced Whistleblower Retaliation Lawyer Los Angeles

 Once a decision is made, OSHA will take necessary action to remedy the situation.
 This can be a number of different outcomes.
 Some of the most common are restoring an employee's job, their benefits, and their earnings.
 With some employers, they will offer a settlement when an investigation begins.
 For others, you may have to wait until the conclusion of the investigation to receive your remedy for retaliation.

 OSHA's final conclusion regarding your case will be written up in a Findings Letter.
-A copy of this letter will be delivered to you via your experienced whistleblower retaliation lawyer Los Angeles and your employer.
+A copy of this letter will be delivered to you via your experienced lawyer and employer.
 It will state the remedy that is necessary and the rights of both parties to object to the conclusion of the investigation.
 If either party objects to the remedies sought after by OSHA, they may have the case heard by an administrative law judge.

 The only exceptions are cases under section 11(c), ISCA, or AHERA.
 With these complaints, appeals must go directly to the OSHA'S National Office.
 If both parties are unable to come to a settlement, OSHA will pass on the case to the Department of Labor.
 The case will then be tried in a district court regarding the retaliation.